grimmelm/ctech404/ctech402/module_3/M3_Codio_PROJECT-Simple-Typo-Checker/exercise_specs.md

 ## Exercise Instructions

 Examine the code in the code editor.
-It contains string <code>fairy_tale</code> which is composed of exerpt from the popular children's story Goldilocks and the Three Bears. <br>
+It contains string <code>fairy_tale</code> which is composed of an exerpt from the popular children's story Goldilocks and the Three Bears. <br>
 However, this story contains a number of spelling errors and typos.
 Note these errors below: </b>

 <pre>